ddev/ddev-drupal-contrib/README.md

   - `ddev restart`
   - `ddev symlink-project`
 - `cweagans/composer-patches:^1` is added by `ddev poser` so feel free to configure any patches that your project needs.
+- Any development dependencies (e.g. Drush) should be manually added to require-dev in your project's composer.json file.
+Don't use the `composer require` command to do that.

 ## Example of successful test